 When choosing between cross-platform or native development, the first thing you should do is to decide the tasks and the audience the app is intended for.
 You also need to determine what functions the application will have.

 For instance, a cross-platform type of development is good when writing a prototype application for several platforms on a limited timeframe or if you plan to create an application purely for information dissemination.
-But if the application is aimed at long-term development and requires a positive user experience, it is better to create a native application.
+But if the application goal is long-term development, which requires a positive user experience, it is better to create a native application.
 You can choose the type of development by different criteria, for example: